Kolmogorov Modes and Linear Response of Jump-Diffusion Models: Introduction

 Our paper is structured as follows.
-In Section \ref{ENSO} we introduce the specific model of interest and the type of mathematical phenomenology we want to address.
 In Section \ref{Sec_FKPE_Levy} we carefully discuss how to derive a generalized Fokker-Planck equation able to describe the evolution of probability distributions characterizing the statistics of jump-diffusion models.
 Section \ref{Sec_RPs} is devoted, taking inspiration from \cite{Chekroun_al_RP2}, to developing the theory of Ruelle-Pollicott resonances \cite{pollicott1986meromorphic,ruelle1986locating} for this class of systems, and of the corresponding Kolmogorov modes.
-In Section \ref{Sec_Green_Kolmo}, generalizing the previous results presented in \cite{Santos2022}, we develop a response theory and provide interpretable expressions for the response operators.
-The approach retained enables us furthermore to compute efficiently these modes and resonances leveraging on Ulam's method \cite{ulam1960collection} from observational data issued from such systems.
-The theory is applied with success to a jump-diffusion version of the Jin model.
+In Sections \ref{Sec_Green_Kolmo} and \ref{Sec_general_formula}, we present the derivation of the comprehensive response formulas, generalizing previous results \cite{Santos2022} and including the case of perturbations applied to the jumps' law.
+The approach retained enables us furthermore to compute these modes and resonances efficiently by leveraging on Ulam's method \cite{ulam1960collection} from observational data issued from such systems.
+In Section \ref{ENSO} we succesfully apply the theory to a jump-diffusion version of the Jin model for ENSO.
+In Section \ref{Ghil-Sellers} we investigate the response of the modified Ghil-Sellers model and show how response theory can be used to perform climate change projections also in this challenging case where jump processes are considered.
 Finally, in Section \ref{conclu}, we present our conclusions and perspectives for future works.